whowechina/aic_pico/README.md

 Features:
 * It's small, smallest as far as I know.
 * Many variants
+  * AIC Pico (PN532)
-  * AIC Pico
+  * AIC Pico (PN5180, no housing)
   * AIC Key PN532
-  * AIC Key PN5180 (see notes 1 below)
+  * AIC Key PN5180
-  * AIC Pico Lib (see notes 2 below)
+  * AIC Pico Lib (see notes 1 below)
 * Easy to make.
 * Sega AIME I/O and Spicetools CardIO emulation.
 * Command line for configurations.
 * Supported card:
   * Felica (Amusement IC)
   * ISO/IEC 14443 Type A (BanaPassport, Mifare, Amiibo, some IC tags, some ID tags, etc.)
-  * To be updated.
+  * ISO/IEC 15693 (Old E-Amusement cards), only with PN5180
 * Emulates virtual AIC from any Mifare cards.
 * All source files open.

 Notes:
-1. Be patient, I'm working on PN5180 firmware.
-It may take quite a while.
-2. So one can integrate "AIC Pico" into a Raspberry Pi Pico based controller.
+1. So one can integrate "AIC Pico" into a Raspberry Pi Pico based controller.
 Will be ready when I finish AIC Key.
 Example here:
   <img src="doc/aic_pico_lib.jpg" width="25%">

 Thanks to many respectful guys/companies who made their tools or materials free or open source (KiCad, OnShape, InkScape, Fritzing, Raspberry things), ChatGPT and GitHub Copilot helped a lot as well.